How to Sharpen a Gouge? – Top 2 Methods – Detailed Guide

 So, that’s it.
 This is the rolling method you can use to sharpen any kind of gouge easily.

-That’s all about the roll method and let’s discuss the other method which is known as the figure of eight method.
+That’s all about the roll method and let’s discuss the other method which is known as the 8-figure method.

 This method is easier than the rolling method and you can be a pro at this method with experience.